Reasonable Adjustments

 Not invalidating the prescribed syllabus requirements:

-While Mountain Training England will allow a range of reasonable adjustments to accommodate candidates’ special requirements, it will not authorise any adjustments which would prevent leaders from functioning effectively on qualifying and will ensure that any adjustments conform to all relevant syllabus requirements.
-The qualifications offered by Mountain Training are competence-based, and candidates will therefore be assessed on their ability to meet all the syllabus criteria in order to attain the award.
+While Mountain Training England will allow a range of reasonable adjustments to accommodate candidates’ special requirements, it will not authorise any adjustments which would prevent leaders from functioning effectively and independently on qualifying and will ensure that any adjustments conform to all relevant syllabus requirements.
+The qualifications offered by Mountain Training are competence-based, and candidates will therefore be assessed on their ability to meet all the syllabus criteria in order to attain the qualification.

 Reflecting candidates assessment needs and usual methods of working: